michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0093.md

 - n: an address of a religious nature (usually delivered during a church service)
 - n: a moralistic rebuke
 ### Family
+- sermon: sermonise, sermonize, sermons+
+- sermonise: sermonised, sermoniser, sermonising
+- sermoniser: sermonisers
-sermon: sermonise, sermonize, sermons+;sermonise: sermonised, sermoniser, sermonising;sermoniser: sermonisers;sermonize: sermonized, sermonizer, sermonizes, sermonizing;sermonizer: sermonizers
+- sermonize: sermonized, sermonizer, sermonizes, sermonizing
+- sermonizer: sermonizers
 ### Examples
 - Harriott is a devout Christian, and he ends each practice with a sermon at midfield.
 - Paul recalled the first time he ever told a joke during a sermon.